-In the dispute with which I started the conversation, I have one argument in favor of the T-72.
-I asked a lot of experts about the possibility of “unraveling” the T-64 and T-72 with an unprepared mechanical drive.
-My question was caused by a sufficiently large number of abandoned T-64s in the Donbass.
+In the dispute with which I began the conversation, I have one argument in favor of the T-72.
+I asked a lot of specialists about the possibility of "shoeing" the T-64 and T-72 with an unprepared mechanized drive.
+My question was prompted by a fairly large number of abandoned T-64s in the Donbass.
 Abandoned without obvious combat damage.

 Theoretically, the possibility of losing tracks by both tanks is admitted by many.
 However, we have almost seen such a unit.
 The commanders of tank companies and battalions with T-72s in service are not aware of this problem.
 A car can take off shoes only if it is blown up or in other combat damage.
 But even in this condition, the machine is easy to tow on track rollers.

-But it is almost impossible to pull the "swollen" T-64 from the battlefield or just from a range with heavy soil.
-Plates of track rollers bind to the ground above the balancers!
+But it is almost impossible to pull the "flabby" T-64 out of the battlefield or just from the landfill with heavy soil.
+The track roller trays sink into the ground above the balancers!